is it really a show or just some fun songs in a class setting?

 how do you handle stage fright?

 It can be scary to get up and speak, sing, and dance in front of people.
 We rehearse SO much that by the time the show comes up, kids are eager to show the world.
 I tell them the best way to not be nervous is to be prepared.
 They are reminded often that the audience is on their side and out there rooting for them.
 We visualize the pride coming from them as warmth from the stage lights.
 It feels good.
 In addition to creating a supportive environment where everyone can make mistakes and be goofy throughout our time together, we practice breathing techniques to help calm and soothe.
 Every child in my class knows it is A-OK to be scared - bravery comes from doing it anyway.
 I've had many tears that I've had to hug out, but I've never had someone not get on that stage.

 my son really wants to do this, but none of his friends are interested. he says boys don't do musical theater. how can i convince him to do it anyway?

-i've heard there is down time during the after-school class where my child might not be doing as much as other kids. why is this and what can they do to keep themselves busy?
+i've heard there is down time during class where my child might not be doing as much as other kids. why is this and what can they do to keep themselves busy?

 do you charge for tickets to shows?